An alternative Telagram: how to run its own Mathx server using Docker Compose

 The following rules are used in this example:

-It is important to understand that each router has its own interface, but the principle of setting up everything else: external port must be redirected to the internal address and port of your server.
+It is important to understand that each router has its own interface, but the general principle is the same: the external port must be forwarded to the internal address and port of your server.

 Step 4.
 Starting Matrix